kyriba/Use_Cases_samples/Use_Cases_Colab/External_Fraud_Detection_Engine_Integration/README.md

 2. Proceed to Use_Cases_Colab folder.

-3. Choose the folder with the "Forecast_Monitoring_Automation" name.
+3. Choose the folder with the "External_Fraud_Detection_Engine_Integration" name.

 4. Import the Forecast Monitoring.ipynb sample file into your Google Drive.